House Conservatives File Impeachment Articles Against Rod Rosenstein

 The Justice Department said it had no comment.

-The House is not expected to vote immediately on the resolution but a confrontation over Rosenstein could expose serious divisions within the GOP over how to handle ongoing investigations into President Trump.
+The House is not expected to vote immediately on the resolution, but a confrontation over Rosenstein could expose serious divisions within the GOP over how to handle ongoing investigations into President Trump.
 A vote on impeachment would be a public loyalty test for Republicans.

 Meadows abandoned immediate plans to pursue an expedited path for impeachment, meaning the measure he introduced Wednesday could languish in committee.
-It is unclear if the measure will ever get a vote in the full chamber.
+It is unclear whether the measure will ever get a vote in the full chamber.

-Meadows said Wednesday that he wouldn't rule out re-filing the articles of impeachment using a procedural maneuver, known as a privileged motion, that would require the full House to vote within two days.
+Meadows said Wednesday that he wouldn't rule out refiling the articles of impeachment using a procedural maneuver, known as a privileged motion, that would require the full House to vote within two days.

 "We're hopeful we get some documents," Meadows said in an interview on Fox News.
 "But if not as soon as tomorrow we could do a privileged motion that would require a vote within two days."